wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 16 And as the black dust cast upon a burning coal instantly mounteth into a flame , so was the spirit of the husbandmen of the backwoods of Columbia.

-17 Now the brave men from Tennessee and Kentucky set their shining rifles to work , and the destroying engines began to vomit their thunders upon the ser- vants oT the king.
+17 Now the brave men from Tennessee and Kentucky set their shining rifles to work , and the destroying engines began to vomit their thunders upon the servants of the king.

 18 Twice did the host of Britain , in solid columns , come against the entrenchments of Jackson , and twice he drove them back.

 19 Moreover , Daniel the brave , who had raised up defences upon the banks of the river , likewise let his engines loose upon them , and shot into the camp of the king.

-20 And the men of Britain strove to scale the ram parts , and get into the strong hold of Jackson ; but the husbandmen drove them back with great slaughter.
+20 And the men of Britain strove to scale the ramparts , and get into the strong hold of Jackson ; but the husbandmen drove them back with great slaughter.

-21 The fire and the smoke , and the deafening noise that sounded along the battlements , were tremendous for more than the space of two hours , when the dreadful roarings ceased , for the warriors of the king fled in confusion.
+21 The fire and the smoke , and the deafning noise that sounded along the battlements , were tremendous for more than the space of two hours , when the dreadful roarings ceased , for the warriors of the king fled in confusion.

-22 But when the sulphureous vapors arose , behold the battle-ground was covered with the slain and the wounded officers and soldiers of the kingdom of Great .Britain !
+22 But when the sulphureous vapors arose , behold the battle-ground was covered with the slain and the wounded officers and soldiers of the kingdom of Great Britain !

 23 Humanity shuddered at the awful scene , whilst the green fields blushed.

 24 Seven hundred of the servants of the king were slain ; and their whole loss that day was two thousand six hundred valiant men , who had fought under Wellington , the champion of England.

-25 And Pakenham , the chief captain of the host of Britain , the brother-in-law of Wellington , was amongst the slain ; and they served his body as they had served the body of Ross , their chief captain at th Baltimore demonstration , preserving it , in like mannier , with the strong waters of Jamaica.
+25 And Pakenham , the chief captain of the host of Britain , the brother-in-law of Wellington , was amongst the slain ; and they served his body as they had served the body of Ross , their chief captain at the Baltimore demonstration , preserving it , in like manner , with the strong waters of Jamaica.

 26 Moreover , one of their chief captains , whose sir-name was Gibbs , was also slain , and Keane was sorely wounded : so that the charge of the host of Britain that remained from the slaughter , fell to a certain man whose name was Lambert.